Tonsillectomy: Obstructive sleep apnea

 Tonsillectomy improves obstructive sleep apnea (OSA) in most children.
-A 2015 Cochrane review found moderate quality evidence for benefits in terms of quality of life and symptoms but no benefit in attention or academic performance.
-It recommended that physicians and parents should weigh the benefits and risks of surgery as OSA symptoms may spontaneously resolve over time.
+A 2015 Cochrane review found moderate quality evidence for benefits in terms of quality of life and symptoms, but no benefit in attention or academic performance.
+It is recommended that physicians and parents should weigh the benefits and risks of surgery, as OSA symptoms may spontaneously resolve over time.
 An AHRQ review however did find improvements at school.
 The procedure is recommended for those who have OSA that has been verified by a sleep study.
 Studies have shown that treatment success of uvulopalatopharyngoplasty with tonsillectomy increases with tonsil size.

 Other

 There is no good evidence for other uses such as tonsil stones, bad breath, trouble swallowing, and an abnormal voice in children.

 Complications

 While generally safe, tonsillectomy may result in several complications, some of which are serious.
-Complications are divided into primary (first 24 hours after surgery), and secondary (after 24 hours), with bleeding being the most common complication.
+Complications are divided into primary (first 24 hours after surgery) and secondary (after 24 hours), with bleeding being the most common complication.
 Other common complications are postoperative nausea and vomiting, dehydration, trouble eating, ear pain, taste dysfunction and trouble talking.
 In rare cases, tonsillectomy may also cause damage to the teeth (because of the clamp that is placed in the mouth during surgery), larynx and pharyngeal wall, aspiration, respiratory compromise, laryngospasm, laryngeal edema and cardiac arrest.
 Throat pain typically lasts about one to two weeks after surgery.

 Significant post-operative primary bleeding occurs in 0.2–2.2% of people, and secondary bleeding in 0.1–3.3%.

-In several reported case series, the rate of post tonsillectomy bleeding ranged from 2.0% to 7.0%.
+In several reported case series, the rate of post-tonsillectomy bleeding ranged from 2.0% to 7.0%.

 Also in veterinary surgery, bleeding was a common complication.
 A meta-analysis reported that frequency of bleeding after tonsillectomy across different techniques did not differ.

-It is estimated 1.3% of people will have a delayed discharge (of 4 to 24 hours) due to a complication, and up to 3.9% will require repeat admission to hospital.
+It is estimated that 1.3% of people will have a delayed discharge (of 4 to 24 hours) due to a complication, and up to 3.9% will require repeat admission to the hospital.
 The main reasons for either keeping a person in hospital, or readmitting them after tonsillectomy are uncontrolled pain, vomiting, fever, or bleeding.
 Death occurs as a result in between 1 in 2,360 and 56,000 procedures.
 Bleeding accounts for one-third of deaths.
 As the procedure is done under general anesthesia, there are anesthesia risks.